 The Willows Surgery about 1991.

 About 2005 Dr Pritchard left and sold the building to Bill Packham a property developer who want to rebuild the surgery and put flats over the top.

 The Argus reported on Monday 19th September 2016 that the GP surgery at the Willows in Heath Hill Avenue Bevendean had closed its doors for the last time, presumably on Friday 16th September 2016.

 It was announced in January of 2016 that the Practice Group, which ran five surgeries in Brighton and Hove, was pulling out of its contract because of a potential reduction in funding as well as staffing problems.
 The Willows was one of the five surgeries the group ran.

-The surgery was demolished early in 2017 as planning permission had been obtained to replace the building with a block of student flats.
-At the end of October 2017 the site is still derelict.
+Demolishion of the surgery started in October 2016 as planning permission had been obtained to replace the building with a block of student flats.
+At the end of December 2020 the site was still derelict.

 Plans and photographs of the surgery.

 See Peoples Stories for Carol Hamilton's Memories of Dr. Roberts.